Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Alex Verdugo At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 11th, his on-base percentage ranks 31st, and he is 29th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 14th in batting average, 30th in on-base percentage, and 33rd in slugging.

-- Verdugo will look to extend his four-game hitting streak.
-He's batting .348 with two homers during his last games.
+- Verdugo will look to extend his five-game hitting streak.
+He's batting .391 with two homers in his last games.

+- Verdugo has reached base via a hit in 26 games this year (of 32 played), and had multiple hits in 13 of those games.

-- He has gone deep in five games this season (16.1%), leaving the park in 3.6% of his plate appearances.
+- He has homered in 15.6% of his games this season, and 3.5% of his trips to the dish.

-- Verdugo has had an RBI in 13 games this year (41.9%), including four multi-RBI outings (12.9%).
+- Verdugo has driven in a run in 13 games this season (40.6%), including four games with more than one RBI (12.5%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.